The S stars' zone of avoidance in the Galactic center: Introduction

-Generally, these studies find that a population of stellar mass black holes is needed to reproduce the S-stars' eccentricity within their lifetimes.
-The exact number and mass required depend on the modeling assumptions, observational dataset, and the uncertain ages of the S-stars.
-The other orbital elements provide complementary constraints on the S-stars' origin.
-For example, \citet{perets.gualandris2010} found that many theoretical models have difficulty explaining the populations of B-stars on small and large scales.
+Generally, these studies find that a population of stellar-mass black holes is needed to reproduce the S stars' eccentricity within their lifetimes.
+The exact number and mass required depend on the modeling assumptions, the observational dataset, and the uncertain ages of the S stars.
+The other orbital elements provide complementary constraints on the S stars' origin.
+For example, \citet{perets.gualandris2010} found that many theoretical models have difficulty explaining the populations of B stars on small and large scales.

-We revisit the problem of the S-stars orbital evolution, in light of most recent S-star observations and constraints on the background mass distribution.
-Recently, it was shown that there is a dearth of S-stars with pericenters,
+We revisit the problem of the S stars' orbital evolution, in light of the most recent S-star observations and constraints on the background mass distribution.
+For example, recently it was shown that there is a dearth of S stars with pericenters of

 even though they would be observable \citep{burkert+2023}.
-The S-stars eccentricity distribution in the latest GRAVITY data is thermal, within observational uncertainties.
+The S stars' eccentricity distribution in the latest GRAVITY data is thermal, within observational uncertainties.
 The zone of avoidance constrains the semimajor axis distribution of the progenitor binaries, which depends on their intrinsic distribution and the rate of loss cone refilling.
 The eccentricity distribution of the S stars is sensitive to the properties of the background population, including the mass distribution of stellar-mass black holes.

-We show that these orbital distributions can be explained via a combination of binary disruptions and relaxation in the Galactic Center.
-If binaries are continuously disrupted in the Galactic Center the observed eccentricity distribution can be reproduced with a population of $\sim10 M_{\odot}$ black holes in the S-star cluster.
-In the case of impulsive injection, as expected in the young disc scenario, the background black holes would have to be at least $\sim 30 M_{\odot}$, considering existing constraints on the total enclosed mass in the Galactic Center.
+We show that these orbital distributions can be explained via a combination of binary disruptions and relaxation in the Galactic center.
+If binaries are continuously disrupted in the Galactic center, the observed eccentricity distribution can be reproduced with a population of $\sim10 M_{\odot}$ black holes in the S-star cluster.
+In the case of impulsive injection, as is expected in the young disk scenario, the background black holes would have to be at least $\sim 30 M_{\odot}$, considering existing constraints on the total enclosed mass in the Galactic center.

 Our model accounts for many processes that to our knowledge have never been studied together in the literature.
-In particular, we have (i) An observationally motivated progenitor binary population, (ii) Self-consistent diffusion coefficients for resonant relaxation, (iii) Both eccentricity and semi-major axis evolution, (iv) Stellar evolution, and (v) A loss cone.
-We also model the K-band luminosity function of the S-stars and incorporate this into our observational comparisons.
+In particular, we have (i) an observationally motivated progenitor binary population, (ii) self-consistent diffusion coefficients for resonant relaxation, (iii) both eccentricity and semimajor axis evolution, (iv) stellar evolution, and (v) a loss cone.
+We also model the K-band luminosity function (KLF) of the S stars and incorporate this into our observational comparisons.